 - 15-Year Mortgage: You’d think that payments for a 15-year mortgage would be twice as high as payments for a 30-year.
 But because 15-year mortgages generally have lower interest rates, this isn’t the case.
 That’s one reason these shorter-term mortgages are becoming more popular.

-Resource – Start comparing mortgage rates with Lenda.
+Resource – Start comparing mortgage rates with Reali.

-As you might guess, the interest rate on an adjustable rate mortgage fluctuates.
-Exactly how the interest rate changes depends largely on the type of loan you get.
+As you might guess, the interest rate on an adjustable-rate mortgage fluctuates.
+Exactly how the interest rate changes depend largely on the type of loan you get.

 - Option ARM: This type of ARM offers the borrower four monthly payment options to begin with: a set minimum payment, an interest-only payment, a 15-year amortizing payment, or a 30-year amortizing payment.
 Often, an Option ARM is used to get a borrower a larger loan than he would otherwise qualify for.